koyeb/koyeb-cli/docs/reference.md

                                                  To delete an exposed port, prefix its number with '!', for example --port '!80'

-      --privileged                               Whether the service container should run in privileged mode --regions strings                          Add a region where the service is deployed.
+      --privileged                               Whether the service container should run in privileged mode --proxy-ports strings                      Update service proxy ports (available for services of type "web" only) using format PORT[:PROTOCOL], for example --proxy-ports 22:tcp
+                                                 PROTOCOL defaults to "tcp".
+Supported protocols are "tcp".To delete a proxy port, prefix its number with '!', for example --proxy-ports '!80'

+      --regions strings                          Add a region where the service is deployed.
 You can specify this flag multiple times to deploy the service in multiple regions.
                                                  To update a service and remove a region, prefix the region name with '!', for example --region '!par'
                                                  If the region is not specified on service creation, the service is deployed in was